FGasper/p5-Sys-Binmode/README.md

 with a wrapper function that downgrades the strings then calls the default handler.
 If, though, an op’s default handler was _already_ overwritten, we don’t want to clobber that.
 This will trigger a compile-time exception.
-(It _may_ be possible to accommodate such cases, but currently that doesn’t happen.)
+Hopefully this can be fixed later.

 # LEXICAL SCOPING